ucsb-cs148-s21/1pm-t6-ucsb-poll/README.md

 - A 'components' folder which includes page components making up the webpages.
 - An 'auth' folder for user authentication.
 - A 'pages' folder for the pages on the website.
-- The src folder also contains a test folder, but it is not extensively used.
+- A 'tests' folder for tests but we decided not to pursue TDD for this project.

 # Installation